Nick Cannon Shamelessly Disses Nicki Minaj After Her ‘Booty Dropped’ On ‘Wendy Williams’

 Ouch!
 Nick Cannon had a few harsh words to say about Nicki Minaj while stopping by ‘The Wendy Williams Show’ on April 27.
-When asked if he’d hook up with his ex-wife’s enemy, he blasted the ‘Anaconda’ rapper’s booty!
-You’ve got to see this epic shade.
+When asked if he’d hook up with Mariah Carey’s enemy, he responded with a diss about Nicki’s booty!
+You’ve got to see this.

 Tell us how you really feel Nick Cannon.
 The 36-year-old television personality wasn’t afraid to ruffle a few feathers while sitting in the hot seat on The Wendy Williams Show on April 27.
 When asked if he would smash Nicki Minaj, 34, he mischievously smiled before throwing some epic shade!
 “Is this pre the booty dropping,” he responded, continuing, “Is this bubbly booty Nicki or after the booty drop?”
 When she said that it was post-booty dropping, the Wild ‘N Out host shamelessly concluded, “Oh nah, I can’t do that then…if she get it fixed, call me then.”
 Yikes!